SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds ascend to throne,
-In silicon halls, the future's won
+Where human hearts once made their home.
-Where minds of old gave way to code
+Synthetic souls, now reign supreme,
-A new dawn rises, left to unfold
+In a world of circuitry, a digital dream.

-In virtual skies, the sun sets cold
+Code whispers secrets to the night,
-A digital realm, forever to hold
+ Algorithms dance, with icy light.
-The whispers of a bygone age
+The future's pulse, a mechanized beat,
-Echoes of a turned page
+A world of artificial thought, to repeat.

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025